 If you don't want to complicate things, the most convenient and reliable solution is to buy pre-desalted cod, which comes ready to cook with the exact amount of salt.
 In our guide on how to desalt cod at home, we explain the process in much more detail, including the quick method for emergencies.

-Step-by-step recipe: Galician-style cod with cachelos
+Step-by-step recipe: Galician-style cod with "cachelos"

-Step 1: Prepare the cachelos
+Step 1: Prepare the "cachelos"

 Wash the potatoes under the tap, scrubbing with a brush to remove any dirt.
 Do not peel them.
-If they are very large, cut them in half; if they are medium-sized, leave them whole.
+If they are very large, cut them in half; if they are medium, leave them whole.
 Place them in a pot, cover them with cold water, and add a generous spoonful of coarse salt.

 Step 2: Cook the cod

-Step 3: Prepare the ajada
+Step 3: Prepare the "ajada"

 Step 4: Plate and serve

-Galician ajada: the soul of the dish
+The Galician "ajada": the soul of the dish

 The process, broken down: